Norf Norf

 "Norf Norf" is a song recorded by American rapper Vince Staples for his debut double studio album, Summertime '06.
 It was produced by Clams Casino, and released on June 22, 2015 by ARTium Recordings and Def Jam Recordings.
 It did not peak in any major chart.
 It received widespread acclaim by critics and was placed on several year-end lists.
 In March 2023, the song was certified Platinum by the Recording Industry Association of America (RIAA).
+The song is on the soundtrack of the 2025 video game Tony Hawk’s Pro Skater 3+4.

 Composition

 "Norf Norf" is a hip hop song.
 It was described as "sonically grim", built over a "drone-like" section similar to a "monophonic guitar feedback".

 Reception

 Critical reception

 The song received widespread acclaim by critics.
 The song was placed in several year-end lists, with Pitchfork placing it at number 19; Complex, at number 46; and The Fader, at number 20.
 Rob Sheffield of Rolling Stone named it his 12th favorite song of 2015.
 Paul Schrodt of Complex called it the best Vince Staples song.